benthomasson/desired-state/docs/index.rst

 or roles that will touch every host and run every task  every time they are run.

-Ansible desired state reads state definition files and calculates the difference between the current state and the new desired state.
+Desired state reads state definition files and calculates the difference between the current state and the new desired state.
-Then Ansible desired state uses change rules to determine how to make the system reflect the desired state.
-Ansible desired state is completely customizable and you can define the state definition using any valid YAML file.
+Then desired state uses change rules to determine how to make the system reflect the desired state.
+Desired state is completely customizable and you can define the state definition using any valid YAML file.
 The YAML file should be a description of your system.
 If you have used Ansible previously think of a vars file as your state description file.